meshcloud/meshcloud-docs/docs/meshstack.how-to.add-platformservice.md

 ![Untitled](./assets/marketplace/guide22.png)

-### Guide for adding Service to an existing Project:
+## Guide for adding Service to an existing Project

 **Step 1:** Navigate to the Service Catalog and select the Service that you want to add to your existing Project.